 Apart from the leniency programme, the Act empowers the Authority to enter into two types of settlement arrangements in respect to antitrust infringements in general.
 On the one hand, the Authority may accept binding commitments from the parties in exchange for dropping the proceedings without concluding for the existence of an infringement (case closure with conditions - see question 1.4).
-On the other hand, it may enter into a settlement procedure that will allow for a swift decision and a reduction of the fine
+On the other hand, it may enter into a settlement procedure that will allow for a swift decision and a reduction of the fine.

-According to publicly available information, the Authority has never used the settlement procedure.
-Conversely, commitment decisions - albeit only recently provided for expressly in the law - are becoming increasingly frequent in the decision-making practice.
-However, the Authority has recently launched a public consultation on future guidelines regarding the conduct of antitrust proceedings, and in the draft paper the Authority considers that it will typically not accept commitments in cartel cases.
+According to publicly available information, the Authority has used the settlement procedure in only one case, decided earlier this year: the Polyurethane Foam Cartel (see question 4.1 above).
+Conversely, commitment decisions are becoming increasingly frequent in the decision-making practice.
+However, the Authority has published on March 2013 guidelines regarding the conduct of antitrust proceedings, and in this paper the Authority considers that it will typically not accept commitments in cartel cases.